MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_addassets.md

 description: Add new and existing assets to a custom learning playlist
 ---

-# Add assets to a custom playlist
+# Add Assets to a Custom Playlist

 With Custom Learning, you can add the following assets to a playlist: